AbdooMohamedd/BeautifulSoup-Web-Scraping-Projects/Web Scraping Alibaba Products/README.md

 ## Overview

-The script scrapes product information such as product ID, name, price range, shipment details, minimum order quantity, product link, and image link from Alibaba's search results.
+The script scrapes product information such as product ID, name, price range, shipment details, minimum order quantity, product link, and image link from Alibaba's search results (https://www.alibaba.com).
 The collected data is stored in a CSV file for further analysis.

 ## Technologies Used